manjavacas/melkit/README.md

 - Search for objects by their ID.
 - Search for duplicate objects in a given list.
 - Get adjacent `CVs` and `FL` connections for a given `CV`.
-- Creates a submodel from a given `CV`.
+- Create submodels from a given `CV`.

 ## 💻 How to use